Growing our Church Family through loving God and our neighbour

 Click on the link below

 For full details of the current Church in Wales advice, go to: https://www.churchinwales.org.uk/en/clergy-and-members/coronavirus-covid-19-guidance/

 - We seek to show practical love and support to all who need it through prayer, friendship and activities such as the Lunch Club.

 - To demonstrate that knowing Jesus for yourself can transform your life now and forever.

 St Margaret’s Church was built as part of the Garden Village development in Wrexham and first opened it’s doors in 1928.
-Today, the focal point is the Sunday 9.30am worship time with Sunday Club for younger members in the Hall.
+Today, the focal point is the Sunday 9.30am worship time with Sunday Club for primary school aged members and Breakfast Club for 11+ in the Hall, with a play area in the church for babies and toddlers.
 Services follow a traditional Anglican pattern in a relaxed and friendly manner with the singing led by a robed Choir.